 The SIZE command monitors memory usage by listing the current program size, variable space allocated, and the free memory in bytes.
-The size command lists the memory usage in hexadecimal bytes.
 The PRGM size is the current user program size including overhead.
 This indicates the number of bytes that will be programmed into EPROM if the PROGRAM command of Development BASIC is used.
 The required overhead of Development BASIC results in a minimum PRGM size of 18 bytes.